PhilippFriedrich/beet-segmentation/README.md

 ## Usage

 Within the created environment the program can be executed.
 It is designed to run from the command line.
 The user must provide a orthophoto or georeferenced image as GeoTIFF for wich the analysis is done.
-Moreover an area of interest can be used by the program.
+Moreover the program uses an area of interest to count the plants inside and export the geometries.
 The polygon needs to be in GEOJSON format.
-If no area of interest is provided, the program will count all plant on the image.
 The program can be executed as follows:

 ```
 $ python main.py arg1 arg2
 ```

-If you want to change the folder structure or run the program within a IDE, you may need to adjust filepaths and inputs.

 ### Arguments